Student Enrollment & Family Empowerment Center

 School PTO’s are encouraged to work with school leaders and the Family Engagement teams at the schools to identify key needs in the turnaround plan or in the schools where they can focus part of their efforts during each year.

 Parent Leader Groups or Parent Volunteer Teams – Parent leaders in some schools have formed volunteer teams or groups of parents to support the school or particular grades or classrooms.
-Contact the Family Engagement team in your school to learn how you can join or contribute as a parent volunteer.
+Contact the Family Engagement team at your school to learn how you can join or contribute as a parent volunteer.

 Districtwide Parent Leader Group – meets with the Receiver/Superintendent every month to provide input and receive updates on the district’s turnaround process.
 Information obtained at these meetings is shared with parents at their schools.
 Contact our department to learn who represents the schools at these meetings.

 Parent Concerns and Feedback – HPS welcomes parents’ feedback, questions, and recognition for our staff by contacting our school leaders or the Family & Community Engagement Department.
 We appreciate your thoughts and partnership as we continue implementing our turnaround plan and realizing our vision of “a pathway for every student.”